intrip/laravel-single-table-inheritance/README.md

 #Laravel-Single-Table-Inheritance

 Mapping domain model into relational database is hard.For this reason there are many ways to do that.
-Single talble inheritance is one of them. the stengths of this approach are:
+Single table inheritance is one of them. the stengths of this approach are:
  - Is simple
  - Moving column between hierarchy doesnt require db changes But there are some weakness in that approach:
- - There is no metadata to define which attribute belongs to wich subtype: looking table directly is a bit weird
+ - There is no metadata to define which attribute belongs to which subtype: looking table directly is a bit weird
  - The table will quiclky become a bottleneck if you create many hierarchies
- - You waste some space with empty columns(depending on dmbs compression of nulls)
+ - You waste some space with empty columns(depending on dbms compression of nulls)

 Laravel-Single-Table-Inheritance is a package that offer a simple and basic model to handle single table inheritance with eloquent ORM.
 Be aware this pattern come from Martin Fowler(Patterns of Enterprise Application Architecture).
 For more information follow this link: <a href="http://martinfowler.com/eaaCatalog/index.html" target="_blank">Single Table Inheritance</a>.
 Also check my post about <a href="http://www.jacopobeschi.com/post/php-table-inheritance" target="_blank">Single table inheritance</a>.

 - **Author**: Jacopo Beschi
-- **Version**: 0.1.0
+- **Version**: 1.0.0

 [![Build Status](https://travis-ci.org/intrip/laravel-single-table-inheritance.png)](https://travis-ci.org/intrip/laravel-single-table-inheritance)